 Minnesota requires that a body be embalmed, refrigerated, or packed in dry ice in the following circumstances:

-No. Federal law requires funeral homes to accept caskets that consumers have purchased from another source, such as an online retailer.
-You may also build your own casket, if you prefer.
+No. Although funeral homes may sometimes be very pushy about getting you to buy caskets from them, federal law requires funeral homes to accept caskets that consumers have purchased from another source, such as an online retailer.
+(Learn more about your consumer rights under the FTC Funeral Rule.)
+You may also build your own casket if you prefer.

 Learn more about alkaline hydrolysis.

-For more information, see the Minnesota Department of Health's publication on the regulations and requirements of final disposition of a dead human body.
+For more information, see the Minnesota Department of Health's publication on the regulations and requirements for the final disposition of a dead human body.

 In Minnesota, there are no state laws controlling where you may keep or scatter ashes.
 Ashes may be stored in a crypt, niche, grave, or container at home.
 If you wish to scatter ashes, you have many options.
 Generally, use common sense and refrain from scattering ashes in places where they would be obvious to others.

-Scattering ashes on private land.
-You are allowed to scatter ashes on your own private property.
+You are allowed to scatter ashes on your private property.
 If you want to scatter ashes on someone else's private land, it's wise to get permission from the landowner.

 The Clean Water Act also governs scattering in inland waters such as rivers or lakes.
 For inland water burial, you may be legally required to obtain a permit from the state agency that manages the waterway.